-Additionally, Gene’s extended drum solo adds extremely powerful and peppy swing to the track.
-This song will serve as a great learning curve for aspiring drummers since Gene Krupa has a major influence artists from many genres, such as Keith Moon, John Bonham and Buddy Rich cite him as one of their inspirations.
+Additionally, Gene’s extended drum solo adds an extremely powerful and peppy swing to the track.
+This song will serve as a great learning curve for aspiring drummers since Gene Krupa has a major influence on artists from many genres—Keith Moon, John Bonham, and Buddy Rich cite him as one of their inspirations.

 What Makes a Song Hard to Play on Drums?

-The factors that make any drum song hard is quite subjective since what constitutes difficult for one artist is a piece of cake for another given their skills.
+The factors that make any drum song hard are quite subjective since what constitutes difficult for one artist is a piece of cake for another, given their skills.

 Some of the songs considered hard and legendary are the ones played on with unique fills and grooves along with speed and amazing chops.

-The tracks discussed above features some combination of fast drumming speed, polyrhythms and complex time signatures by these legendary drummers throughout various genres such as rock, progressive rock, heavy metal and jazz.
+The tracks discussed above feature some combination of fast drumming speed, polyrhythms, and complex time signatures by these legendary drummers throughout various genres such as rock, progressive rock, heavy metal, and jazz.